NFL mock draft roundup: How Seahawks’ moves in free agency will affect draft

 His comments: On Richardson: “The Seahawks are in the perfect position to take a developmental QB with Richardson’s record-setting athleticism.
 Geno Smith makes for a great bridge, one too tantalizing for GM John Schneider and head coach Pete Carroll to resist taking the shot on Richardson.”

-On Clancy: “An undersized but lightning-quick interior penetrator from Pittsburgh; where have we heard this before … Kancey doesn’t have the playing strength anywhere close to Aaron Donald, but his ability to instantly win as a pass rusher is undeniable.
+On Kancey: “An undersized but lightning-quick interior penetrator from Pittsburgh; where have we heard this before … Kancey doesn’t have the playing strength anywhere close to Aaron Donald, but his ability to instantly win as a pass rusher is undeniable.
 The Seahawks can use him as an impact package player right away.”

 My comment: I don’t think the Seahawks have done anything to preclude taking a quarterback with their first pick — or with one of their five picks in the first 83.
 Drew Lock’s one-year contract was revealed over the weekend to include just $1.75 million in guaranteed money, with the rest of the total value of $4 million in non-guaranteed salary ($1.4 million) and per-game roster bonus ($510,000).
 That’s not so much of a commitment to dissuade Seattle from taking a QB.
 As for Kancey, Seattle still has needs on its defensive line despite the signings of Dre’Mont Jones and Jarran Reed.